Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

 To define some clusters we looked at those publications [here](https://repository.library.georgetown.edu/handle/10822/559298)[^2] and [there](https://www.leyden212.org/Page/4244) about Career Clusters.
 Based on that we build two tables:

-This one is for the proof-of-concept of our classifier:
+This one is for the proof-of-concept of the -later explained- BERT-based classifier:

 | Cluster | Label | Meaning | # of available quote|
 |-------|--------|---------|---------|